Search

 How do deductibles work?

-Car insurance deductibles must be paid every time you file a claim.
-A deductible is your share of the responsibility to pay for a claim.
-After you pay your deductible, your insurance company will pay the remainder of the expenses.
+Each time you file a car insurance claim, your deductible comes into play.
+Think of it as your share of a bill you’re splitting.
+After you meet our deductible, your insurance company will pay the remainder of the covered expenses.
 For example, if your vehicle suffers $2,000 in damages and your deductible is $500, you will pay $500 and your insurance will pay the remaining $1,500 to repair your car.

 If you damage someone else’s car, your property damage liability coverage will pay for their repairs.
 You don’t pay a deductible for this liability coverage.
 If your own car is damaged as well, your collision coverage will pay for repairs after you pay your deductible.